pauloabelha/pauloabelha.github.io/essays/homeopathy.md

 others stand firmly with science.
 In some minds both ideas coexist, somehow finding harmony.
-During the pandemic, I encountered people who were staunch supporters of science -they undersrood vaccines, adhered to public health guidelines, and respected scientific institutions.
+During the pandemic, I encountered people who were staunch supporters of science -they understood vaccines, adhered to public health guidelines, and respected scientific institutions.
 Yet some of them also swore by homeopathy.
 How can a mind harbor both positions